 - Boo Radley: How does prejudice reflect on white citizens?

 Racism in Othello Essay Topics

-- Explore the difference of racism depiction in Shakespeare’s play and movies.
-How did different directors avoid the racism topic in their films?
+- Explore the difference between racism depiction in Shakespeare’s play and movies.
+How did different directors avoid racism topic in their films?
 Why is it a problem?

 - Explore Othello’s self-perception depicted by Shakespeare.
 Why is it problematic that he expresses insecurity due to his blackness?
 What is wrong with the way the author presents Othello’s self-hatred?

 - “There is no racism without language,” – said Derrida.
 Analyze the language means used in the play to reflect racial prejudices: thick lips, an old black ram, and others.